ds300/bedit/README.md

 For extra peace of mind, call `setDevMode(true)` early in your application's boot process to freeze objects at development time.

-This will cause errors to be thrown when you try to mutate an object that is supposed to be immutable.
+This will cause errors to be thrown if you try to mutate an object that is supposed to be immutable.

 ```ts
 import { setDevMode } from 'bedit'